OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ---
 # UI-less custom functions debugging

-Debugging for custom functions that don't use a task pane or other user interface elements (UI-less custom functions) can be accomplished by multiple means, depending on what platform you're using.
+This article discusses debugging *only* for custom functions that don't use a task pane or other user interface elements (UI-less custom functions).

 A UI-less custom function uses `OfficeRuntime`, a JavaScript runtime that is designed to optimize performance of calculations.
 To learn more about UI-less custom functions, see [Runtime for UI-less Excel custom functions](custom-functions-runtime.md).